mceck/clickup-kanbans-vscode/README.md

 With this view mode you can open a clickup view

-Select the view from the picker than you can filter tasks by assignees
+Select the view from the picker than you can filter tasks by assignees and more...

 #### filter mode

 ![preview](media/docs/filter-mode.png)

-With this view mode you can filter tasks by assignees and lists
+With this view mode you can filter tasks by assignees and lists and more...

 #### save views